Periodontal Treatment in Sarasota, FL

-Most adults know that brushing twice daily and flossing daily is necessary for keeping their smile healthy and beautiful.
-While correct hygiene is essential, semi-annual visits for exams and cleanings also help minimize your risk of tooth decay and periodontal disease.
+Most adults know that brushing twice daily and flossing is necessary for keeping their smiles healthy and beautiful.
+While correct hygiene is essential, semi-annual visits for exams and cleanings also help minimize your risk of developing tooth decay and periodontal (gum) disease.

 Here at the office of Deborah Simpkins, DMD, we approach each of our patients as a unique individual and will recommend personalized healthy at-home routines that are easy to follow.
 From our youngest patient to our most senior, we will develop a plan for treatment and prevention that fits your unique needs.

 - Are You at Risk for Developing Gum Disease?